 You can do most of these things in a day if you’re visiting Smugglers Notch like I was, but for weekend trips, you’ll also find that these 5 activities will pass the time as well.

-I first discovered this region of Vermont accidentally while exploring the state on my first ever road trip there.
+I first discovered this region of Vermont accidentally while exploring the state on my first ever road trip through the eastern United States.